Coping with Holiday Stress as a Cancer Patient or Family Member

 The holidays tend to bring up past personal or family issues that can be exacerbated by illness.
 Another way we tell people to deal with this is, if possible, through open communication.
 While this method calls for candidness, it may also involve setting boundaries and guidelines for what you as a patient feel comfortable speaking about.

-Regardless of what difficulties a patient or a family member may face, we offer many services at Roswell Park Cancer Institute that can help.
+Regardless of what difficulties a patient or a family member may face, we offer many services at Roswell Park Comprehensive Cancer Center that can help.
 In our Psychosocial Oncology Department we have social workers and psychologists who are always available and ready to assist patients or family members of those diagnosed with cancer.

 Roswell Park’s Pastoral Care Department also has many programs available, including patient remembrance services you and your family can attend.
 Such an event is a quiet, and special way to create an all-new tradition for your family as a way to honor and remember those you have lost.